bythorsthunder/Orion-Tri-Belt/README.md

 |M3 Heatsets	|  20
 |M3x8 SHCS | Yes

-Upper Deck Panel- Easily made from a modified stock Trident Electronics Panel.

 ## STLs
+Print all files in the STLs folder.
+Review readme.md in the Skirts folder for additional information.
-For a new build skip the following when printing parts from the trident repo.
+For a new build skip the following when printing parts from the Trident repo.
 ### Excluded Parts
 |Z_Assembly|Skirt|Panels|Gantry|
 | - | - | - | - |